Many people talk about all of the conditions that must be met for VA loan eligibility.

 But, the first step is obtaining your VA loan certificate of eligibility, aka COE.

 We know that this can be intimidating.
-There are a lot of moving parts and many questions that must be answered to obtain your COE but we will simplify it and pull back the curtain so to speak, to make this process as simple as possible.
+There are a lot of moving parts but in this article, we will simplify it and make this process as simple as possible.

 Forms And Paperwork Needed For A VA Loan Certificate of Eligibility